 The following five symptoms are most common in people with Behcet's:

-- Having mouth sores at least three times in 12 months plus
+- Recurring sores in your mouth (at least three times in 12 months)

 - Recurring genital sores

 - Eye inflammation, which may cause redness, blurry vision or vision loss

 - Acne-like skin sores or skin rashes

 People with more serious cases of Behcet’s disease may have additional symptoms, including the following: